chrisnmorrison/openmastery/learn/java/fundamentals/increment-and-decrement.md

 ++myNum; // = 3
 ```

 This does the same thing, right?
-In some cases, yes.
+Sometimes, yes.
 In other cases, no. If you're just incrementing/decrementing a variable on one line, it does the same thing.

 But, things get tricky when you increment/decrement within expressions (i.e. more than one calculation). `++myNum` performs the addition **before** using the value in a calculation, and `--myNum` uses the **initial** value of `myNum` in the calculation, then adds 1.